Aerosmite/pics-sorter/README.md

 ## Contributing

-Any improvement will be appreciated.
+Any improvement will be greatly appreciated.
 If you have a faster way to get exif data from pics / mov files, feel free to contribute !

-## Authors
+# Authors

 * **Mathieu Menoux** - *Initial work*

-If you have a faster way to get exif data from pics / mov files, feel free to contribute !

 ## License